bizkite-co/handterm/cline_docs/tasks/2025-01-15-monaco-editor-reconciliation.md

 Before commencing work, check with the user to make sure they approve of your work plan.

 Before commencing work on the task, make sure that each task item in the work log has a checkbox on that line and that thecheckbox is unchecked if the task is not comlete.

+## Monaco Editor Package Analysis - 2025-01-16

+### Current Versions
+- monaco-editor: 0.52.2
+- @monaco-editor/react: 4.6.0

+### Comparison
+1. **Maintenance Status**
+   - @monaco-editor/react has a higher version number (4.6.0 vs 0.52.2)
+   - More frequent updates and active maintenance

+2. **React Integration**
+   - @monaco-editor/react provides React-specific components and hooks
+   - Better alignment with React's component lifecycle
+   - Built-in support for React state management

+3. **Recommendation**
+   - Continue using @monaco-editor/react for better React integration
+   - The package is more actively maintained
+   - Provides cleaner React-specific API surface

+### Next Steps
+1. Revert back to @monaco-editor/react imports
+1. Romove `monaco-editor` package from dependencies in the `package.json` file and repair any linting errors this causes.
+2. Update component implementation to use React-specific hooks
+3. Verify editor functionality after changes